There was an error with your log in

 If your group has participants under the age of 18, contact us prior to booking to make arrangements.

-Please note that you will need to fly into Japan the day before your tour starts.
+You’ll meet your guide in the morning of Day 1.
+Please note that you will need to fly into Japan at least a day before your tour starts.

 • Medical and travel protection is mandatory on this adventure.
 To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!